-Communications Survey Wei Wai Kum Kwiakah TREATY SOCIETY Please share your insights to help Wei Wai Kum Kwiakah Treaty Society (WKTS) improve communications.
+Communications Survey Please share your insights to help Wei Wai Kum Kwiakah Treaty Society (WKTS) improve communications.
 This survey should take less than 5 minutes to complete.

 This survey is for members only.
 Please select which Nation you are from.
-O Wei Wai Kum First Nation O Kwiakah First Nation Want to receive news and updates about treaty?
+Want to receive news and updates about treaty?
 Please leave your name & email address.
-Name Email crown lands.

 How do you currently receive communications from WKTS?
-(Select all that apply.)
-O Mailout O Email Talking to other members Newsletter O Private Facebook Group O Other (please specify) Website O Phone Community Meetings O Members Only Website Portal How do you prefer to receive information from WKTS?
-(Select all that apply.)
-O Talking to other members Mailout O Private Facebook Group Newsletter Instagram Other (please specify) PhoneCommunity Meetings YouTube ChannelWebsite Email O Members Only Website Portal What topics would you like to receive more information about?
-(Select all that apply.)
-Governance O Treaty Settlement Lands O Other (please specify) Taxation Treaty Stages O Eligibility & Enrollment Ethnohistory O Fisheries & Oceans Open Houses What would make community meetings more useful to you?
-(Select all that apply.)
-Breakout groups (small working groups of community members) It is fine as it is I don't use Facebook O Other (please specify) Meeting packages Access to information (agendas/topics for discussion) - before the meetings O More time for questions - More time with presenters What would make the WKTS Private Facebook Group more useful to you?
-(Select all that apply.) - O Information about WKTS and treaty updates - Detailed information about meeting materials 0 Facebook live (live stream events and meetings) - Videos of community meetings - O Photos from members - O Videos from members - O More photos/video overall Update the information more often - Find the digital version here!
+(Select all that apply.) - O Mailout O Email Talking to other members Newsletter O Private Facebook Group Other (please specify) Website O Phone - Community Meetings Members Only Website Portal How do you prefer to receive information from WKTS?
+(Select all that apply.) - O Talking to other members O Private Facebook Group Newsletter ○ Instagram Other (please specify) O Phone O Community Meetings ○ YouTube Channel○ Website - Members Only Website Portal What topics would you like to receive more information about?
+(Select all that apply.) - O Governance O Treaty Settlement Lands Other (please specify) ○ Treaty Stages O Eligibility & Enrollment Ethnohistory What would make community meetings more useful to you?
+(Select all that apply.) - Meeting packages Access to information (agendas/topics for discussion) - Access to meeting materials after the meeting O More time for questions (recordings, meeting minutes) - More time with presenters What would make the WKTS Private Facebook Group more useful to you?
+(Select all that apply.) - Information about WKTS and treaty updates Detailed information about meeting materials - Facebook live (live stream events and meetings) O Videos of community meetings - O Photos from members - O Videos from members ○ More photos/video overall - Update the information more often - Breakout groups (small working groups of community members) O It is fine as it is - Other (please specify)